JoanYego/Hypothesis-Testing-Autolib-Dataset/README.md

 # Usage

-This project demonstarates how various data analysis and statistical tecniques that can be used to perform hypothesis testing and can be replicated on any data science project.
+This project demonstrates how various data analysis and statistical tecniques that can be used to perform hypothesis testing and can be replicated on any data science project.

 # Contributors